BIG-SA/BASH-Intro-2018/notes/extra_command_syntax.md

 ## Options and arguments

 Options are settings built into the command program (or script), that alter the default behaviour of the program.
-Some commands can be used without any options or arguments, e.g. `ls` and `pwd`, but some commands usually requires some sort of argument, e.g. `less` and `more`.
+Some commands can be used without any options or arguments (e.g. `ls` and `pwd`), but some commands usually requires some sort of argument, (`less` and `more`).

 In the following examples, we will use two commands to illustrate the various uses and conventions in command options and arguments.